Frequently Asked Questions (FAQs)

 Each piece is handmade in my home studio in Toronto.
 I use the Tiffany method, also known as the copper foil method.

-Stained glass sheets often contain bubbles, swirls and bumps; this uniqueness adds to the character of glass as a medium and it what makes it one-of-a-kind.
+Stained glass sheets often contain bubbles, swirls and bumps; this uniqueness adds to the character of glass as a medium and is what makes it one-of-a-kind.

 How do I care for my glass art?